meliodas227/storefront-Backend/README.md

 ## setting up the project

 - use npm install or yarn install in the terminal to install all packages
-- use db-migrate up in the terminal to build the structure of all tables
+- use npx db-migrate up in the terminal to build the structure of all tables
 - use yarn start in the terminal to make nodemon start the server
 - you can also use yarn build to run the server without nodemon.
 - use postman or any similar app to make requests.